cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-developers.md

 * Contribute to open source projects and share your work on GitHub or other public code repositories.
 * Promote innovation and guide technological change at CDS and with our government partners.
 * Expand a culture of inclusive delivery and uphold principles of openness, integrity and fairness.

-## At CDS, we don’t just accept difference - we celebrate it.

-We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
-We will only deliver better, more accessible, and more inclusive public services if we harness diverse thoughts, experiences, and skills.
-We work hard to create an environment where different perspectives and experiences are valued.
-We are committed to helping diverse talent thrive.

-CDS welcomes all applicants regardless of race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, disability, age, veteran status, marital status, pregnancy or family commitments.

-## Interested?

-Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) with “Senior Developers” in the subject line.
-Tell us why you’re right for the job.
-We recognize that everyone brings different skills and experiences to the table and that nobody “checks all the boxes.”
-Include a link to a CV, examples of your work, and/or whatever you think we should see to get to know you.